ash-cache/cs50/7 - SQL/README.md

 13. List the names of all people who starred in a movie in which Kevin Bacon also starred.
   There may be multiple people named Kevin Bacon in the database.
 Be sure to only select the Kevin Bacon born in 1958.

+# Fiftyville
+This was a fun who-dun-it where the CS50 duck was stolen and I used SQL queries on a database of evidence to find the culprit.